 12 Tips to Properly Clean & Maintain Oxygen Concentrators

 Oxygen concentrators offer long-term reliability functioning for more than seven years with regular maintenance.
-The majority of repairs are low-cost and require low skill levels to accomplish.1 Even when using these devices in third-world countries, regular maintenance and logbooks to record and evaluate preventive care prolong the life and service the O2 machines provide.2
+The majority of repairs are low-cost and require low skill levels to accomplish.1 Even when using these devices in third-world countries, regular maintenance and logbooks to record and evaluate preventive care prolong the life and service the O2 machines.2 This article examines the cleaning, maintenance, replacement parts, guides, manuals, and tips that can extend the life and performance of an oxygen concentrator system.

 Oxygen concentrators have four separate components that together provide a system to provide therapy.
 Each of these parts requires regular maintenance to provide proper and continued functioning.
 This article discusses the maintenance requisites necessary for each component and the support materials available to everyone to provide valuable assistance.
 These tips can keep both home and portable oxygen concentrators in good working order and functioning for a more extended period.3, 4, 5